RozimovAkbarjon/RozimovAkbarjon/README.md

-- 👋 Hi, I’m @RozimovAkbarjon
+- 👋 Hi, I’m Akbarjon Rozimov
-- 👀 I’m interested in evolutionary genomics of fishes
+- 👀 I’m interested in evolutionary and conservation genomics of fishes
-- 🌱 I’m currently learning WGS methods
+- 🌱 I’m currently working on Pseudoscaphirhynchus sturgeons and Schizothorax snow trouts
-- 💞️ I’m looking to collaborate on Sturgeon Genomics
 - 📫 How to reach me akbarjonruzimov@gmail.com

 <!---